ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 ```
 > Since we forked out the babel parser, all existing babel parser options or built-in plugins will still work perfectly.

-> With this doubt out of the way, let see how we can make our curry function curryable? (not entirely sure there's such word)
+> With this doubt out of the way, let see how we can make our curry function curryable?[^1] (not entirely sure there's such word)

+[^1]: ChatGPT says yes! and gives this (perfect) definition: "A function is "curryable" if it can be transformed into a curried version.
+In other words, it means that the function can be restructured such that it can be invoked with fewer arguments than it expects and returns another function that takes the remaining arguments.